What does Martin mean?

 Martin is a very popular first name for males (#85 out of 1220, Top 7%) and also a very popular surname for both adults and children (#17 out of 150436, Top 1%).
 (2000 U.S. Census)

-Mart, Martell and Marty are the prominent alternative forms of Martin (#262 the previous year) ranked in the Top 1000.
-Usage of these relations of Martin was more pronounced among parents during the years 1960-1969 (average #573) and is somewhat lower today (#815, 56.8% less), with the versions Martin and Marty becoming less trendy.
+Mart, Martel, Martell and Marty are the prominent alternative forms of Martin (#262 the previous year) ranked in the Top 2000.
+Usage of these relations of Martin was more pronounced among parents during the years 1880-1889 (average #1384) and is now significantly lower (#1652, 77.5% less usage), with versions such as Martin becoming less trendy.